5agado/conversation-analyzer/README.md

 ##Parser
 To run the parser just provide as arguments the path of the scraped-conversation file and the desired path for the parsed output.
-Additionally you can pass via *--authors* a dictionary like structure to provide a correspondence between the profile IDs and eventually preferred aliases.
-This might make the parsed output more readable.
+Additionally, via *--authors*, you can pass a dictionary like structure to provide a correspondence between the profile IDs and preferred aliases.
+This will produce a more readable output.
 Example usage:

     --authors "{"11234":"SENDER_1", "112345":"SENDER_2"}"